 Click here for Notations and Video link in this page.
 Happy Learning !

 I received a mail a couple of days before posing a question.
 The person who had sent the mail wanted to know my take on this.
 I am just reposting the question here.

 Question : Is there any purpose of composing a new kriti ?
 Like i see present day composers composing carnatic music kritis and making their disciples sing that, but i think that’s just a sheer waste of time.
 That’s my opinion.
 And in those compositions,…..

 Dear Visitors and Friends

-This is an open invitation from Shanmukhapriya Foundation to all visitors, well wishers and friends to participate in the upcoming Vipanchika Mahotsavam 2019, a two day festival dedicated exclusively for honouring the divine instrument Veena, on the auspicious occasion of Vasanth Panchami during February 9th Saturday and 10th Sunday.
+This is an open invitation from Shanmukhapriya Foundation to all visitors, well wishers and friends of this blog, to participate in the upcoming Vipanchika Mahotsavam 2020, a two day festival dedicated exclusively for honouring the divine instrument Veena, on the auspicious occasion of Vasant Panchami during January 25th Saturday and 26th Sunday at Ernakulam, Kerala.